 - The nature of “confidentiality” can be disputed.
 Confidential information must be proven to be so.
 If the party disclosing the sensitive information cannot prove that such information is extraordinary or unique, then a court is unlikely to enforce a confidentiality agreement related to it.

 - Information obtained by certain means cannot be covered by confidentiality agreements.
 This includes information that a party had prior knowledge of, information that was received from a source other than the disclosing party, and information that is available to the general public.

 If you need further help understanding confidentiality contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.